isaachcamp/msc-labbooks/_build/html/_sources/to-do-list.md

 ## Things to Do

 - Write paper.
-- Finish lagged analysis.
-- Correlation between PC2 and SOI -- is the second mode due to variability in ENSO?
+- Inspect correlation results between PC2 and SOI -- is the second mode due to variability in ENSO?
+    - I think it may be due to how ENSO presents in different seasons.
 - Add significant regions to covariance maps.
 - Write abstract for NZ Met Conference.
 - Read papers on ERA5 reanalyses.
 - Mention units for covariance, what do they mean?
+    - Convert correlation values to covariance in paper.
-- Read thorugh week 10 notes and check out common features found in maps -- [week 10](era5_analysis/week10.md).
+- Read through week 10 notes and check out common features found in maps -- [week 10](era5_analysis/week10.md).
     - Positive over negative?
 Positive over positive?
 Vice versa?
     - Consistency between seasons of different phase bins?
     - Spiral-like structure as seen in JJA 0 - 60 degrees?